i1skn/docker-jsdev/Readme.md

 # JavaScript development using Docker
 Everything below should be useful for everyone, who developing using `node`.

-### Example
+### How it works?
 1. Install [Docker](https://docs.docker.com/engine/installation)
 2. Run [install script](#install) and do not forget to `source` updated configuration (you will be notified with more detail instructions during the process).
-3. Just do this:
+3. Do this:
 ```
 cd ~/my-cool-project // Move to your project directory
+jsd 8000             // This is a shortcuf for docker run --volumes-from nvm-cache -p 8000:8000 -i -t -v $(pwd):/src i1skn/jsdev
-jsd 8000             // Run Linux environment with latest Node installed
+                     // Run Linux environment with latest Node installed, also open 8000 port.
                      // When container starting - it will mound current directory to /src
 npm install          // Install deps
 npm start            // Run the server
 ```
-4. Enjoy your development :)

 ### Why you want to develop NodeJS with Docker?
 * Finally Docker released versions for [Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac) and [Windows](https://docs.docker.com/engine/installation/windows/#/docker-for-windows), which implements "native" approach.